-CILogon supports over 4000 identity providers, including campus identity providers, GitHub, Google, and ORCID.
+CILogon supports over 4000 identity providers, including campus identity providers, GitHub, Google, Microsoft, and ORCID.
 Visit https://cilogon.org/ to view the full list of identity providers and to try logging on with your preferred provider.
 See our Add Identity Provider page for details on configuring your identity provider to work with CILogon.
 Visit https://demo.cilogon.org/ to see an example of how CILogon can be integrated with a web application.
 CILogon is a research and scholarship service provider in the InCommon federation, and CILogon is an InCommon Catalyst.
 CILogon is an open source project, with source code in GitHub.

 For highlights of recent CILogon work, see: